 FOR IMAGES WHERE YOU DO NOT KNOW THE PHOTOGRAPHER OR ARTIST

-- Try Google Image Search with keywords that use information about the subject of the image and contact the administrator of any sites that come up with the same image (warning: you may uncover uses that were never properly licensed).
+- Try the advanced Google Image Search with keywords that use information about the subject of the image and contact the administrator of any sites that come up with the same image (warning: you may uncover uses that were never properly licensed).